sriveravi/GVSToolbox/README.txt

 See exampleTable.txt for an example data source file.
 Gaze assumed scaled in [0,1]

-See exampleEasy.m for examples of how to:
+Run exampleEasy.m for examples of how to:
     1. Load eye data, visualize, and extract variables
     2. Identify relevant variables (and reading them out in English)
     3. Validate the variables